 Trillium Creek Family Farm volunteers

 The Trillium Creek Family Farm offers teenagers enrolled in the ZooTeen program a hands-on experience in farm operations and animal care.
 They assist with daily farm operations, care for the animals, and help visitors learn and discover.
 (Sorry, we currently are not accepting students needing community service hours to meet a graduation requirement.)
 Learn more about the ZooTeen program.

 ZooGuides are adults (over age 18) who can make a long-term volunteer commitment.
 ZooGuides receive 32 hours of training and commit to 88 hours of service each year.
 A volunteer's skills and interests shape his or her work at the zoo.
 Some are "animal talkers," sharing animal facts and stories at exhibits; others work in the office, on landscaping or in animal enrichment.
 Other volunteers take animals like ducks, chickens and hedgehogs offsite for presentations in schools and care facilities.

 The zoo offers internships on an as-needed basis in fields ranging from animal care to volunteer management.
 They are available for college and graduate-level students, generally with a three-month term.

 This happens year-round at the zoo on landscaping projects.
-Groups must be between five and 25 members, with a minimum age of 12 years, and possess a willingness to work outside one day for four hours, rain or shine, cold or hot.
+Groups must be between five and 10 members for youth or 20 members for adults, with a minimum age of 12 years, and possess a willingness to work outside one day for four hours, rain or shine, cold or hot.

 Certified SCUBA divers are invited to support marine life keepers with diving tasks in the marine area.